concussionjs/concussionjs-core/README.md

 ### 2. Configuring the server (config.json)

-The ConcussionJS Core Platform uses a mongodb server for persistence
+The ConcussionJS Core Platform uses mongodb for object persistence, and Redis to support the rate-limiting proxy configuration.

 ```
     {